On Explicit Stochastic Differential Algebraic Equations: Approximate Ito stochastic solution for completely high index SDAEs

-It is observed that to find a path-wise solution for high index equations, the number of algebraic variables $(m)$ has to be more than the number of algebraic equations $(p)$.
-Precisely $m = p(1+d)^{(J-1)}$, where $J$ is the index of the high index SDAE.
-This condition is very restrictive and may not always be satisfied.
-When $m = p$, the sufficient condition for existence of unique solution in proposition \ref{proposition:existence_SDAE1} is of no use as it is always violated for high index equations.
-The necessary condition gives us the condition for non-existence of the solution.
-But, there exists a class of high index SDAEs, called UNSDAEs, in which there is no control over the noise term i.e. noise term is not a function of the algebraic variable.
-In this case, corollary \ref{corollary:no_sol_to_UNSAE} applies and the solution does not exist except for some special cases.
-Therefore, when $m \neq p(1+d)^{(J-1)}$ there is no obvious technique to find the solution for high index SDAEs.
-Moreover, existence of ill-posed equations poses a challenge to develop a general technique for solving all types of high index SDAE.
+In section \ref{sec:preliminary results} we have observed that, if the SDAE is driven by a $d$-dimensional Wiener process and if the relation between the number of algebraic variables ($m$) and the number of algebraic equations ($p$) is given by $m = p(1+d)^{J-1}$ for some positive integer $J$, then it is possible to find exact solution.
+However for completely high index SDAEs if $m = p$, then we have observed that we have no traditional ways of obtaining an exact solution.
+In section \ref{sec:necessary condition}, using the necessary condition we have proved the existence of a class of SDAEs for which there is no solution.
+We have called these equations as ill-posed SDAEs.
 From an application point of view, it is always desirable to have solution for ill-posed problems as well.
-In this section, we develop some techniques to find an approximate Ito stochastic solution for all types of high index SDAEs.
+However, the existence of the ill-posed SDAEs makes it challenging to develop a general technique for solving all types of completely high index SDAE.
+In this section, we develop some techniques to find an approximate Ito stochastic solution for all types of completely high index SDAEs.